 Canada – Nicaragua Relations

-In Nicaragua, Canada is represented by the Embassy of Canada (Program Office) in Managua.
-In addition to managing the Development Cooperation Program with Nicaragua, the Program Office also provides full consular services to Canadians.
-The Ambassador and other Embassy services such as Trade and General Relations are located and managed from the Embassy of Canada in Costa Rica.
+In Nicaragua, Canada is represented by the Embassy of Canada in Costa Rica and through the Office to the Embassy of Canada in Managua.
+In addition to managing Canada’s bilateral development program with Nicaragua, the Office also provides full consular services to Canadians.
+Nicaragua maintains an Embassy in Ottawa.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .